REALWorld Law

 • The Walloon Residential Housing Code of 15 March 2018 (het Decreet betreffende de woninghuurovereenkomst/Décret relatif au bail d'habitation) which entered into force on 1 September 2018.
 It applies immediately to both existing residential leases as to residential leases which are concluded after its entry into force date on 1 September 2018.
 This to the exception of provisions regulating the following subjects: the minimum content of the written agreement, the fire insurance scheme, the possibility of cancelling short-term rentals and the rules on co-tenancy and student accommodation.
 For these issues the Federal Residential Lease Act continues to apply in full to residential leases concluded before 1 September 2018;

-• Flemish Decree of 17 June 2016 on the short-term lease of premises for commercial and artisanal purposes, governing short-term ("pop-up") commercial lease agreements, entered into force on 1 September 2016;
+• Flemish Decree of 17 June 2016 on the short-term lease of premises for commercial and artisanal purposes, governing short-term ("pop-up") commercial lease agreements entered into force on 1 September 2016;

-• Walloon Decree of 15 March 2018 on the short-term lease of premises for commercial and artisanal purposes, governing short-term ("pop-up") commercial lease agreements, entered into force on 1 May 2018;
+• Walloon Decree of 15 March 2018 on the short-term lease of premises for commercial and artisanal purposes, governing short-term ("pop-up") commercial lease agreements entered into force on 1 May 2018;

-• Brussels Ordinance of 25 April 2019 on the short-term lease of premises for commercial and artisanal purposes, governing short-term ("pop-up") commercial lease agreements, entered into force on 19 May 2019.
+• Brussels Ordinance of 25 April 2019 on the short-term lease of premises for commercial and artisanal purposes, governing short-term ("pop-up") commercial lease agreements entered into force on 19 May 2019.

-Furthermore, also other types of contracts exist that are similar to lease agreements, such as the operational/financial leasing (and financing) of commercial real estate (offices and industrial buildings – location-financement/onroerende leasing), facility provision agreements (mise à disposition/terbeschikkingstelling) for warehouses, parking spaces, hotel management contracts, etc. Finally, lease contracts for office spaces and retail stores in shopping malls are sometimes combined with service agreements relating to reception facilities, telecommunication services, meeting rooms etc and may or may not be contained in a single written contract.
+Contracts that are similar to lease agreements, such as the operational/financial leasing (and financing) of commercial real estate (offices and industrial buildings – location-financement/onroerende leasing), facility provision agreements (mise à disposition/terbeschikkingstelling) for warehouses, parking spaces, hotel management contracts, etc. Finally, lease contracts for office spaces and retail stores in shopping malls are sometimes combined with service agreements relating to reception facilities, telecommunication services, meeting rooms etc and may or may not be contained in a single written contract.

 The Commercial Leases Act, the Regional rules governing pop-up commercial leases, and the Regional rules on residential housing contain certain mandatory provisions which the parties cannot contract out of, generally for the protection of the tenant, as well as certain optional provisions which parties can adopt if they wish.